Cecil Rhodes: Political views

 It is said that he wanted to develop an American elite of philosopher-kings who would have the United States rejoin the British Empire.
-As Rhodes also respected and admired the Germans and their Kaiser, he allowed German students to be included in the Rhodes scholarships.
+As Rhodes also respected and admired the Germans and their Kaiser, Wilhelm II, he allowed German students to be included in the Rhodes scholarships.
 He believed that eventually the United Kingdom (including Ireland), the US, and Germany together would dominate the world and ensure perpetual peace.

 Rhodes's views on race have been debated; he supported the rights of indigenous Africans to vote, but critics have labelled him as an "architect of apartheid" and a "white supremacist", particularly since 2015.
 According to Magubane, Rhodes was "unhappy that in many Cape Constituencies, Africans could be decisive if more of them exercised this right to vote under current law [referring to the Cape Qualified Franchise]," with Rhodes arguing that "the native is to be treated as a child and denied the franchise.
 We must adopt a system of despotism, such as works in India, in our relations with the barbarism of South Africa".
 Rhodes advocated the governance of indigenous Africans living in the Cape Colony "in a state of barbarism and communal tenure" as "a subject race.
 I do not go so far as the member for Victoria West, who would not give the black man a vote. ...
 If the whites maintain their position as the supreme race, the day may come when we shall be thankful that we have the natives with us in their proper position."

 He once stated "I prefer land to niggers" and referred to the 'Anglo-Saxon race' as "the best, most human, most honourable race the world possesses".
 He thought that those lands which were occupied by the "most despicable specimens of human beings" should be inhabited by Anglo-Saxons.